Durant, Oklahoma: History

 The Missouri-Kansas and Texas Railway (also known as the MKT or "Katy") had already laid a line through the area that would become Durant by November 1882.
 A wheelless boxcar was parked on the siding there and named "Durant Station".
 Dixon Durant erected the first building, adjacent to the boxcar, where he opened a general store in 1873.
 The first post office, also named as Durant Station, Indian Territory, opened February 20, 1879, but closed on July 11, 1881.
 A.E.
 Fulsom was postmaster.
 The U.S. Postal Service re-established the post office at the site as Durant on March 8, 1882, dropping the word "station" from the name.
 Beginning in 1882, the area was simply called Durant.

 W.H.
 Hilton was elected the first mayor of Durant.

 A memorable event in Durant's rail history occurred on April 5, 1905.
 A special southbound Katy train stopped in the city with President Theodore Roosevelt aboard.

 In 1895, a fire destroyed the original business district, which had spread along the Katy tracks.

-Calvin Institute was opened in 1894, representing the first institute of higher education in the immediate area, which was an outgrowth of Presbyterian mission work among the Choctaw Indian nation.
-Its success led it being reopened as a larger school, Durant Presbyterian College in 1901, later renamed as Oklahoma Presbyterian College.
+Calvin Institute was opened in 1894, representing the first institute of higher education in the immediate area, which was an outgrowth of Presbyterian mission work among the Choctaw Indian Nation.
+Its success led it being reopened as a larger school, Durant Presbyterian College, in 1901, later renamed as Oklahoma Presbyterian College.
 After statehood became effective on November 16, 1907, the state legislature created the Southeastern State Normal School at Durant, which opened March 6, 1909.
 This school was renamed Southeastern State Teachers College in 1921, and renamed again in 1974 as the present Southeastern Oklahoma State University.

 Further growth of the town was inhibited by its proximity to the larger town of Caddo (also on the Katy line) and the fact that Dixon Durant did not want to sell more of the land he had inherited to non-Indians.
-In the 1902-1903 timeframe, the St. Louis, San Francisco and New Orleans Railroad, an affiliate of the St. Louis and San Francisco Railway (also known as "SL&SF" or "Frisco") had intended to build an east–west line through Caddo, where it would intersect the Katy.
+From 1902 to 1903, the St. Louis, San Francisco and New Orleans Railroad, an affiliate of the St. Louis and San Francisco Railway (also known as "SL&SF" or "Frisco") had intended to build an east–west line through Caddo, where it would intersect the Katy.
 A rapid land price increase near Caddo instead caused the Frisco to bypass it in favor of Durant.

-In 1904, Durant was named in a grand jury instruction as a sundown town where a notice had been posted warning African Americans not to stay after dark.
+In 1904, Durant was named in a grand jury instruction as a sundown town, where a notice had been posted warning African Americans not to stay after dark.